top of page

-Sun, Seed & Soil: Tips and Techniques for a Northern Garden by Dan Rubin was published by Boulder in 2023 and is now available at most bookstores and online from the publisher.
-It covers detailed information that Dan has been sharing in his Spring workshops, presented in a easy-to-digest form.
-The richly-illustrated 336-page deluxe paperback edition includes more than 300 photos, tables and charts to help you navigate the seasons in your own garden, and help you grow vegetables, fruit and flowers anywhere that has long, cold winters.
+Sun, Seed & Soil: Tips and Techniques for a Northern Garden by Dan Rubin was published by Boulder in 2024 and is now available at most bookstores and online from the publisher.
+It covers the information that Dan has been sharing in his Spring workshops, presented in an easy-to-digest form.
+This richly-illustrated 336-page deluxe paperback edition includes more than 300 photos, tables and charts to help you navigate the seasons in your own garden, to grow vegetables, fruit and flowers in places that have long, cold winters.
 Copies are $34.95.
-To order a copy, check with your local bookstore or go to Boulder Books.
+To order a copy, check with your local bookstore or visit Boulder Books.

 Food Producers Forum